mknbv/derl/README.md

 pip install -e derl
 ```

-`gym[atari]` will be installed by `setup.py`, but you will need
+`gym[atari]` and `pybullet` will be installed by `setup.py`, but you will need
-to install other environment requirements (e.g. to use mujoco or pybullet)
+to install other environment requirements such as mujoco manually.
-separately.

 Now you can run training: